MicrosoftDocs/azure-devops-docs/docs/repos/tfvc/decide-between-using-local-server-workspace.md

 - Although Visual Studio doesn't block you from running multiple instances against the same workspace, this usage isn't supported.
 Working this way is more likely to cause problems if you're using a local workspace.

 > [!IMPORTANT]
-> With a local workspace, performance can degrade as the number of items approaches or exceeds 100,000.
-Local workspaces keep multiple copies of the same file, to enable some version control actions locally if the server connection isn't available.
+> Local workspaces keep multiple copies of the same file, to enable some version control actions locally if the server connection isn't available.
+With a local workspace, performance can degrade as the number of items approaches or exceeds 100,000.
 Multiple copies also take up more room on disk.

-## When to use a server workspace
+## Use a server workspace

 Use a server workspace when the specific conditions aren't met for using a local workspace, or if you use the **Enable get latest on check-out** option.